nori-dot-eco/contracts/contracts/README.md

 Every purchase in the market mints a new _Certificate_ token with a unique ID. _Certificate_ is configured as an ERC1155 recipient to receive the purchased _Removal_ tokens.

-Certificates are non-transferrable.
+Certificates are non-transferable.
 It is a fundamental tenet of the Nori market design that Removals and their Certificates cannot change hands after the purchase transaction.

 A certificate's balance of underlying Removals may fall below the original quantity it was minted with if its underlying removals were burned.
 Those burned removals will be replaced by sending additional removals to the certificate.
 Automated replacement of those burned removals is out of scope in this iteration of the contracts.